 In creating this website I wanted to begin with a visually interesting project that showcased mathematical principles.
-After some thought, I settled on using randomly generating vector fields to visualize the curl and divergence in various ways.
+After some thought, I settled on using randomly generated vector fields to visualize Jacobian-related values in various ways.
 In order to create additional depth for this project I also ended up throwing in my Principal Component Analysis (PCA) implementation used elsewhere on this website.

 Let nrows and ncols denote the numbers of rows and columns in the background image we are going to generate.
 We can then randomly choose a number nbase of "base vectors" using a Poisson distribution.
 These base vectors will be assigned both a random direction and magnitude as well as a random location chosen within the bounds of the image.
 More specifically, let us use the 4-tuple B to represent the base vectors and their associated locations where (1) c represents the vector's column index, (2) r represents the vector's row index, (3) x represents the x-component of the vector, and (4) y represents the y-component of the vector: